Bonfire Night: Officers respond to 'large groups of youths' throwing fireworks

 Riot officers will be deployed across Scotland to combat disorder a year after violent scenes unfolded in Edinburgh and Glasgow.

-Bonfire Night: Road closed as ‘youths throw fireworks at vehicles’ in NiddrieHandout
+Bonfire Night: Road closed after ‘youths throw fireworks at vehicles’ in NiddrieHandout

 Latest Updates